 If you have never done online learning before do not let the technology stop you.
 Our tech team will help all who would like assistance with getting everything set up and working before the training begins.
 Email Megan with any questions () or call our course voicemail line and leave a message at (815) 246-2894.
 We check messages twice a day.

 Using a Zoom Room – Cameras On!

 A day before the course begins we will send you the URL link to the Zoom classroom.
-All you need to do is click on the link at the right time and follow the simple prompts that appear on your computer.
+All you need to do is click on the link at the start-time and follow the simple prompts that appear on your computer.
 We’ll get you in.
 For the first session we will be online and in the Zoom room 30 minutes early so that we are sure everyone is in and able to see/hear us.

-And please note: Bill asks that everyone have their cameras on during the training sessions (except for obvious situations when you need to get up or check out for a few minutes).
+Bill asks that everyone have their cameras on during the training sessions (except for obvious situations when you need to get up or check out for a few minutes).
 Bill will not teach to a blank screen of names so if you wish to remain completely invisible, you might want to consider someone else’s training.
 Thank you for understanding the value we hold of teaching to people and not just a name.
 Bill will make exceptions upon request.

 What Kind of Computer/Equipment/Internet Needed?

 A laptop or desktop computer with a camera, microphone and speakers (headphones) is all that is needed, and of course, a decent internet connection.
 If you have a slow internet this could become an unpleasant experience for you as we will be sharing a fair amount of content.
 Maybe there is a back-up location you can access with a stronger internet?

 If your computer does not have a camera or microphone, they are inexpensive to purchase and are easy to plug in.
 They are combined into one device and typically run between $20 and $50.
 Please email or call us if you have any questions about this and we’ll get back to you with clear answers. ( — 815-246-2894)

 Online Classroom Expectations